simonsobs/sodetlib/docs/operations/complex_impedance.rst

 Complex Impedance
 ===================

-The complex impedance meaasurement is a simple measurement that gives us access to many electrothermal properties of the TES.
+The complex impedance measurement is a simple measurement that gives us access to many electrothermal properties of the TES.

 Following the theory presented in :ref:`Irwin and Hilton<ci_ref>`,